Rkshrest/appx/README.md

 # appx

-a software to connect you and your friends and others
+a software to connect you and your friends and others, are you guys also just tensed over the overuse of social media so we have a solution, appx (name not decided yet)

 ## Getting Started